 Chris McCabe, CEO & Founder, ecommerceChris, LLC

-Shipping regulations do not allow UK sellers to send products like hair colours and perfumes by air, potentially reducing sales.
+Shipping regulations do not allow UK sellers to send products like hair colors and perfumes by air, potentially reducing sales.
 As well as the IATA international regulations, each carrier has their own rules.
 Road transport is an alternative for some destinations, but it’s slower and can be more expensive for small shipments.

 Prabhat Shah, Founder, DayToDayeBay